ghik/kubernetes-the-harder-way/docs/04_Bootstrapping_Kubernetes_Security.md

 ### Simplifying the setup

 The previous section presents an exhaustive list of certificates and CAs that could be configured separately.
-In practice, however, there is no reason to use all that configurability, at least the purposes of this guide.
+In practice, however, there is no reason to go that far, at least for the purposes of this guide.
-Therefore, we'll simplify things in the following ways:
+We'll simplify things in the following ways:

 * We'll use a single root CA to sign all the certificates
-* `kube-apiserver`, even though deployed as three separate instances, is seen by the client as a single, distributed service.
-We are also planning to set up a load balancer for it (the `gateway` VM) and make it reachable using a single virtual IP address and domain name.
-For this reason it is natural and necessary to have a single server certificate for the Kubernetes API.
+* `kube-apiserver`, even though deployed as three separate instances, is seen by its clients as a single service.
+We are planning to set up a load balancer for it (the `gateway` VM) and make it reachable using a single virtual IP address and domain name.
+For this reason it is natural (and necessary) to have a single server certificate for the Kubernetes API.
 This certificate will contain [SAN](https://en.wikipedia.org/wiki/Subject_Alternative_Name) entries for all the possible IPs and domain names that can be used to reach the API, including addresses of individual instances, the virtual, load balanced address, as well as Kubernetes-internal IPs and domains.